akeneo/pim-helpcenter/content/md/first-steps/manage-your-measurements.md

 :::info
 To guarantee that the PIM is functional and runs smoothly, we defined a volume limitation of 100 measurement families.
 If you try to create more than 100 measurement families, you will receive a blocking message.
+If you need more than 100 measurement families, please reach our support team and explain your use case.
 :::

 # Edit properties of a measurement family